pratyushmore/npm-parrot-minidrone/README.md

 4. Get the code from this repository: `git clone https://github.com/pratyushmore/npm-parrot-minidrone.git`.
 You will be prompted for your username and password.
 There will be no output as you type in the password - this is alright.

 ## Controlling the Drone Through Your Keyboard
 Let us first start by controlling the drone through a keyboard.
+Hopefully this shows you how, ultimately, the drone is simply controlled through programming.
+Thus we can use a computer to act as a controller as well.

 1. Turn on the drone
 2. Go to terminal and type `cd ~/drone_flying`